128technology/docs/docs/config_in-memory_metrics.md

 exit
 ```

-When the above profile is referenced by a router, the various reachability metrics are persisted but only for the `internet` service and `best-effort` traffic-class.
+When the above profile is referenced by a router, the various reachability metrics are persisted only for the `internet` service and `best-effort` traffic-class.
 These metrics are available as time-series from the GraphQL API or in the GUI.

 ### Profile References